misenhower/XbfAnalyzer/README.md

 Currently, I am just using a list of the IDs I've found for some of the more common controls and their properties.
 This list is locted in `XbfFrameworkTypes.cs`.
+Unknown type/property IDs will be displayed as `UnknownType0x8000` or `UnknownProperty0x8000`.